isabella232/OctoStyle/_pages/markdown.md

 ## Call-outs

-To create a call-out that draws the readers attention, use the following syntax:
+To create a call-out that draws the reader's attention, use the following syntax:

 ```md
 :::warning